Velocity Templates

 -

 Create code to render the Velocity template or snippet.
-You can use either a pipeline or a controller to render Velocity.
-You can render Velocity templates stored in the WebDav directory, template snippets included inline in a script or controller, or Velocity as part of an ISML template.
+Use either a pipeline or a controller to render Velocity.
+Render Velocity templates stored in the WebDav directory, template snippets included inline in a script or controller, or Velocity as part of an ISML template.

 -